paschaldubem/Bellabeat-Market-Analysis/README.md

 ## DATA ORGANIZATION

-The 18 CSV documents are available with each document representing different quantitative data tracked by Fitbit; [CLICK HERE]() to preview CSV datasets in *Bellabeat case study.docx*.
+The 18 CSV documents are available with each document representing different quantitative data tracked by Fitbit; [CLICK HERE]() to preview CSV datasets in *Bellabeat datasets.docx*.

 ## OBJECTIVES